Skip to main content

 #

-In this hands-on workshop, you’ll develop a solid understanding of the ESP-IDF framework, included modular development via components, event loops, core dumps, and security features.
+In this workshop, we’ll explore some of the more advanced aspects of the ESP-IDF framework, including modular development using components, the event loop, core dumps, and security features.

 Estimated time: 3 hours.